arubyz/node-typescript-template/README.md

 ## Commands

-- Install runtime and development dependencies: `yarn install`
+- Install all runtime and development dependencies: `yarn install`

 - Install only runtime dependencies: `yarn install --production`

+- Add a new development dependency: `yarn add --dev <package>`

+- Add a new runtime dependency: `yarn add <package>`